Skip to content

 • In this way, it’s similar to listening to read-alouds (or listening to audiobooks) that are above your reading “grade level” – you can be exposed to words that you haven’t seen before and thus expand your vocabulary.

-Freebie for you
+Freebies for you

-There’s a short freebie of poetry copywork done for you if you want to try 4 poems from Robert Louis Stevenson’s A Child’s Garden of Verses over in the Freebies Library.
+There’s another short freebie of poetry copywork done for you if you want to try 4 poems from Robert Louis Stevenson’s A Child’s Garden of Verses over in the Freebies Library.
 If you are a current subscriber to the newsletter, then you know the secret password to get in.
 Look for it under Copywork.

 If you’d like the freebie and you aren’t signed up for the newsletter, sign up below, and I’ll send you a copy of the copywork.